Waikato/kiwiwords/docs/word_vectors.md

 # Word Vectors

-The visualisations from below were obtained after training Word2Vec embeddings on the corpus of tweets.
-Hyperparameters are optimised by minimising the median ranking of a list of given word pairs.
+The visualisations below were obtained after training Word2Vec Embeddings on our corpus of Tweets.
+Hyper-parameters were optimised by minimising the median ranking of a list of given word pairs.

-The vectors are projected into a two-dimensional space using the TSNE method.
+The vectors are projected into two-dimensional space using the t-SNE method.

 ### Whakapapa
 ![alt text](pics/whakapapa_tsne.png)